abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

     gem "sinatra", "~> 1.3.2"

-Now we are ready to install all our gems using bundler.
-Type
+Now we are ready to install the gems using bundler by typing

     bundle install

-to install them.

 ## Sinatra

-Sinatra is essentially a very simple DSL for specifying how to respond to HTTP requests.
-It comes bundled with a simple Web server called WEBrick.
+Sinatra is essentially a very simple [Domain-specific language][8] (DSL) for specifying how to respond to
+HTTP requests.
+It isn't a Web server in itself, so it will delegate to [WEBrick][15] (a Web server that comes built-in to Ruby's stdlib) if you don't have one.
+WEBrick is fine for development, but should never be ran in a production environment as it is not optimized for that (obviously we won't be worrying about that here).

-Let's create a simple server to respond to the root url (`/`) with "hello world".
-Create a file called `server.rb` and put this content in it:
+Let's create a simple server using Sinatra to respond to the root url (`/`) with `hello world`.
+Create a file called `server.rb` and put this content in
+it:

 ```ruby
 require 'sinatra'